sensu/sensu-go-ansible/docs/source/roles/install.rst

 Role Variables
 --------------

-This role consults two variables to determine what packages to install:
+This role consults three variables to determine what packages to install:

 .. list-table::
    :header-rows: 1